-School which amount to "regulated activity" as defined in the Safeguarding Vulnerable Groups Act 2006 (as amended).
+The School applies for an enhanced disclosure from the DBS and a check of the Children's Barred List (now known as an Enhanced Check for Regulated Activity) in respect of all positions at the School which amount to "regulated activity" as defined in the Safeguarding Vulnerable Groups Act 2006 (as amended).
 The purpose of carrying out an Enhanced Check for Regulated Activity is to identify whether an applicant is barred from working with children by inclusion on the Children's Barred List and to obtain other relevant suitability information.

-It is the School's policy that the DBS disclosure must be obtained before the commencement of employment of any new employee.
+It is the School's policy that the DBS disclosure $\underline{\text{must be}}$ obtained before the commencement of employment of $\underline{\text{any}}$ new employee.